 One of the keys to getting out of credit card debt is being realistic.
 Set a reasonable date and then take the necessary steps to achieve your goal within that time frame.

-You credit score is worth protecting.
-If credit card debt is causing your credit score to drop, that should be the only sign you need to turn things around.
+Your credit score is worth protecting.
+If credit card debt is causing your credit score to drop, that should be a major sign you need to turn things around.